Kayaking (n.a.s.a.)

 - Developmental disability

-Kayaks must be reserved each week using the TeamSnap app.
+Kayaks must be reserved each week.
 Please contact us if you need assistance.

 What if I do not think I can get in or out of the kayak?